olayemito/Palmora-PowerBI-Analysis/README.md

     a.
 I filtered the rows to remove duplicate datasets (names of employees)
     b.
 I added a conditional column with the heading as 'Region' to split all the complany locations, namely; South West, North West and North Central and I reorded the new conditional column and placed it beside the locaion clomun.
     c.
 I filtered the department and salary columns to remove all 'Nulls' from the dataset.
     d.
+I inserted a generic gender (female) to all employees that did not reveal their gender.
+    e.
 I added two other conditional columns namely 'Salary Band' and 'Rating sort'.
-    e.
+    f.
 I ensured that the datatype is exactly the same with the type of data in each column.
 After all these steps, I clicked on 'Apply & Close' and loaded the data completely into PowerBI.

 ### Descriptive Statistics